songjiang0909/Causal-Inference-on-Networked-Data/README.md

 Due to the size limit, we put 1) data simulation code 2) the original data and 3) the simulated data in [google drive](https://drive.google.com/drive/folders/1jHjebKNSu-Kdrr-HKj73hkdpMj-1DS7-?usp=sharing).

+We use `METIS` to partion a graph.
+If you'd like to apply it to your data, please refer to the [official package](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).
+There is also a [python version](https://metis.readthedocs.io/en/latest/#installation).

 How to run?
 -----------------